 - Add photographs and charts where appropriate.
 People are visual beings.
 Catch their attention.

 - Format your content for scanability.
 Use bolding and outlining to guide readers through quickly!

 You too can write blog posts if you practice writing and feed your mind with reading.

-To improve your writing, build up your writing muscles and habits by using my simple 5 step blog post formula.
+To improve your writing over time, build your writing muscles and habits.

 Now there are two ways to get Heidi Cohen’s Actionable Marketing Guide by Email: